Schoolforbasics/runbooks/AnacondaRepo.rst

 neecessary to install Anaconda Repo.

 Additional platforms can be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repo.
-See the section titled "Optional: Prepare Environment for Platform-based Installation" below to prepare your environment before starting the Anaconda Repo Installation.
+See the section titled "Optional: Installing from Platform-based Archives" below to prepare your environment before starting the Anaconda Repo Installation.

 Where necessary, additional instructions for Air Gap environments are noted throughout this document.
 If you have any questions about the